-You can only refer a friend or family member if that person is in agreement with the referral taking place.
+You can only discuss a referral for a friend or family member if that person is in agreement with the referral taking place.

 An assessment will be undertaken to determine how quickly you need to be seen.

 If there are issues regarding safety or medical urgency, these can be responded to on the day of referral.
-Less serious needs may take a little longer.
+Less serious needs will take a little longer.

 This is a confidential service with information only provided to other agencies with the agreement of the service user.
 However, if there are any concerns raised regarding adults or children at risk appropriate action will be taken to safeguard their needs.

 There is a huge range of mental health and wellbeing support available which can be accessed quickly and easily, based in your local GP practice, and this includes:

 - The Listening Service

 These supports can be booked through your local GP Practice reception desk.